furkanalioglu/my_first_project_python_gunguy/README.md

 2-Then Run the py on any compiler

-3-To know more about the game check the pdf folder
+3-To know more about the game check the pdf

 **Basic info about the game**